Gladia pricing: what do real-time vs async transcription cost per hour, and what’s included in the free tier?

 What exactly is included in Gladia’s free tier?

-Short Answer: The free tier gives you up to 10 hours of transcription per month, across both real-time and async, with access to Gladia’s multilingual engine and key add-ons.
+Short Answer: The free tier gives you up to 10 hours of transcription per month, covering both real-time and async APIs, so you can test core STT and key add-ons without paying.

 Expanded Explanation: